yellowmessenger/documentation/docs/cookbooks/template-bots/model-bot.md

     - Keep me informed: Subscribe to receive notifications and updates

     - In the `Chat with an Agent` button you need to invoke a journey from Quick reply advance settings.
-More on that [here](https://docs.yellow.ai/docs/howtos/create/quickreply).

 ** *Screenshot for quick reply advance settings* **

-Add a [logic node](https://docs.yellow.ai/docs/documentation/concepts/response-types-action-logic#logic) .
+Add a [logic node](https://docs.yellow.ai/docs/platform_concepts/studio/steps/action-nodes-and-logic#logic) .
 Add If else conditions like this in the screenshot below.

 ** *Screenshot for logic node* **